 2. Then add in tomatos, lime juice, and salt.
 Blend to mix everything together.

 3. Pour salsa into a large glass jar.
-You may need to press down a bit to release some liquid; ideally the vegetables should be submerged under the liquid.
+You may need to press down a bit to release some

 4. Place on your counter or in your pantry to keep at room temperature for 2-3 days.